aep000/ReactiveDB/README.md

 ## Concepts
 This database centers on the idea that instead of computing changes to data as you need it, you should compute changes as you recieve it.

+## Getting started
+To run this very early version go into reactive_db/ and run `cargo run 1108 test_cfg.yaml` then use either the python client or the rust client (Samples are under `examples/sample.py` and `src/bin/usage_example.rs` respectively) to interact with the database.

 ### Source Table
 A table that you can directly insert raw data into.
 Defined in the config file like below:
 ```yaml